-The Films and Publications Amendment Act (2019) was the FPB's first legislative response to these digital challenges.
-However, it was met with significant pushback from civil society, industry stakeholders, and legal experts, particularly concerning the FPB's proposed accountability measures for Internet Service Providers (ISPs).
-The backlash highlighted the complexities of balancing human rights, personal freedoms, investment considerations, and the need to protect children from harmful online content.
+The FPAA was the FPB's first legislative response to these digital challenges.
+However, it was met with significant pushback from civil society, industry stakeholders and legal experts, particularly concerning the FPB's proposed accountability measures for Internet Service Providers (ISPs).
+The backlash highlighted the complexities of balancing human rights, personal freedoms, investment considerations and the need to protect children from harmful online content.

-Key lessons learned from industry and civil society feedback
+Key lessons earned from industry and civil society feedback

-The following lessons emerged from the debate sparked by the Amendment Act and its related regulatory instruments:
+The following lessons emerged from the debate sparked by the FPAA and its related regulatory instruments:

-- 1. Adults' freedom of choice: Adults strongly value their freedom to decide what content they consume and to make their own value judgments.
-Censorship, especially of adult content, remains widely unpopular, with few supporters given South Africa's history of Apartheid-era censorship. - 2.
-Child protection: Parents, caregivers and educators expect active involvement from the government in preventing children from discovering harmful content, especially sexually explicit material.
-They also seek assistance in combating digital crimes such as sextortion, which can be understood as a form of sexual exploitation, where someone in a position of power abuses that power to demand sexual favours in exchange for something else. - 3.
+- i.
+Adults' freedom of choice: Adults strongly value their freedom to decide what content they consume and to make their own value judgments.
+Censorship, especially of adult content, remains widely unpopular, with few supporters given South Africa's history of Apartheid-era censorship. - ii.
+Child protection: Parents, caregivers and educators expect active involvement from the government in preventing children from discovering harmful content, especially

+- sexually explicit material.
+They also seek assistance in combating digital crimes such as sextortion. - iii.
 Collaboration with stakeholders: There is a broad coalition of advocacy groups, industry associations, non-governmental organizations and concerned parents willing to assist the FPB in protecting children from online harm.
-This presents an opportunity to leverage additional resources in the fight against harmful content. - 4.
-Practical regulatory methods: Regulatory enforcement must be fair and practical, avoiding undue burdens on industry players, particularly domestic businesses, while fostering an environment conducive to international investment. - 5.
+This presents an opportunity to leverage additional resources in the fight against harmful content. - iv.
+Practical regulatory methods: Regulatory enforcement must be fair and practical, avoiding undue burdens on industry players, particularly domestic businesses, while fostering an environment conducive to international investment. - v.
 Incremental approach to change: The complexity of content regulation, particularly in the digital age, requires a methodical, incremental approach.
-Continuous refinement of the FP Act and the FPB's regulatory capacity will be necessary to stay ahead of the evolving content landscape. - 6.
-Revenue challenges: A sustainable revenue model must be developed for search-based and social media platforms, which are increasingly consuming the market share traditionally held by domestic distributors.
+Continuous refinement of the FPA and the FPB's regulatory capacity will be necessary to stay ahead of the evolving content landscape. - vi.
+Revenue challenges: A sustainable revenue model must be developed for search- based and social media platforms, which are increasingly consuming the market share traditionally held by domestic distributors.